-The data in section 2.3 shows that the sand and gravel landbank of permitted reserves equates to 11.8 years at the end of 2016, which is above the 7 year minimum target for permitted reserves required by the NPPF.
-Norfolk County Council has also allocated sufficient land in the Mineral Site Specific Allocations DPD to ensure provision of a steady and adequate supply of aggregate for the county up to the end of 2026.
+The data in section 2.3 shows that the sand and gravel landbank of permitted reserves equates to 10.8 years at the end of 2017, which is above the 7 year minimum target for permitted reserves required by the NPPF.
+Norfolk County Council has also allocated sufficient land in the adopted Mineral Site Specific Allocations DPD to ensure provision of a steady and adequate supply of aggregate for the county up to the end of 2026.
+The Minerals and Waste Local Plan Review which has commenced will, on adoption, ensure a steady and adequate supply of sand and gravel for Norfolk up to the end of 2036.
 Imports of sand and gravel into Norfolk are significantly less than exports.